Street names in Barcelona: Middle Ages

 Some streets also used to be named for the presence of singular buildings (Palace, Cathedral) or various establishments (Hospital, New Baths).
 Tradition has it that the name Carassa Street comes from a carota on the corner between this street and Mirallers Street, which announced a nearby brothel.

-During medieval times Barcelona had a Jewish quarter, the Call, located between the current streets of Fernando, Baños Nuevos, Palla, and Obispo.
+During medieval times Barcelona had a Jewish quarter, the Call, located between the current streets of Fernando, Banys Nous, Palla, and Bisbe.
 Founded in 692, it survived until its destruction in 1391 in a xenophobic assault.
-It was separated from the rest of the city by a wall, and it had two synagogues (Mayor, now a museum, and Menor, today the parish of San Jaime), baths, schools and hospitals.
-Its memory lives on in the streets of Call and Arco de San Ramón del Call.
+It was separated from the rest of the city by a wall, and it had two synagogues (Mayor, now a museum, and Menor, today the parish of Sant Jaume), baths, schools and hospitals.
+Its memory lives on in the streets of Call and Arc de Sant Ramon del Call.

 Over time, the first settlements outside the city walls began to appear.
-Various population centers (vila nova) were created, generally around churches and monasteries: this was the case around the church of Santa María del Mar, where a neighborhood of port character was created; likewise around the church of San Cucufate del Riego, of agrarian character; the neighborhood of San Pedro around San Pedro de las Puellas; the neighborhood of El Pi arose around the church of Santa María del Pino; that of Santa Ana next to the church of the same name; the neighborhood of Arcs settled around the Portal del Bisbe; and the Mercadal, around the market of Portal Mayor.
+Various population centers (vila nova) were created, generally around churches and monasteries: this was the case around the church of Santa Maria del Mar, where a neighborhood of port character was created; likewise around the church of San Cucufate del Riego, of agrarian character; the neighborhood of Sant Pere around Sant Pere de les Puel·les; the neighborhood of El Pi arose around the church of Santa Maria del Pi; that of Santa Anna next to the church of the same name; the neighborhood of Arcs settled around the Portal del Bisbe; and the Mercadal, around the market of Portal Major.
 El Raval neighborhood ("slum") was also gradually formed, initially a suburb populated by orchards and some religious buildings.

-The creation of these new neighborhoods made it necessary to expand the walled perimeter, so in 1260 a new wall was built from San Pedro de las Puelles to the Atarazanas, facing the sea.
-The enclosure had eight new gates, some of which gave their name to various enclaves of the city that still remain: the Portal del Angel, which gave its name to an avenue; the Puertaferrisa, whose name is on a street; or La Boqueria, remembered in a street and a square, as well as a market.
+The creation of these new neighborhoods made it necessary to expand the walled perimeter, so in 1260 a new wall was built from Sant Pere de las Puel·les to the Drassanes, facing the sea.
+The enclosure had eight new gates, some of which gave their name to various enclaves of the city that still remain: the Portal de l'Àngel, which gave its name to an avenue; the Portaferrisa, whose name is on a street; or La Boqueria, remembered in a street and a square, as well as a market.

-In the 13th century, Ancha Street was opened, connecting Santa Maria del Mar with Framenors.
+In the 13th century, Carrer Ample was opened, connecting Santa Maria del Mar with Framenors.
 It was once the widest street in the city, hence its name, and was the residence of wealthy families who built numerous palaces there.